seantauber/seantauber/README.md

 - [langchain-ai/langgraph-studio](https://github.com/langchain-ai/langgraph-studio) - Desktop app for prototyping and debugging LangGraph applications locally.
 - [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
 - [aotakeda/learn-thing](https://github.com/aotakeda/learn-thing) - Create mind maps to learn new things using AI.
-- [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
-It is an Open source alternative to Perplexity AI.
-- [replicate/cog](https://github.com/replicate/cog) - Containers for machine learning.

 ## How to Implement This Landing Page On Your Own GitHub